amandabacon/dichroic_filter_paper/README.md

 - Dichroic shortpass 450 nm Knight filter (EOS 50x50mm) plots using the 73 mL cylindrical cuvette in air and tap water in "dichroic_shortpass_Knight_450nm_EOS_coated_noncoated_73mL_cuvette."
 This has four folders; two for the coated side and two for the non-coated side.

 - Dichroic shortpass 450 nm Knight filter (EOS 50x50mm) plots in air (no cuvette) in "dichroic_shortpass_Knight_450nm_EOS_coated_noncoated_no_cuvette."

+- Dichroic shortpass ~400 nm (368 nm) Raytum filter (4 in diamter) plots in air (no cuvette) in "dichroic_shortpass_Raytum_4_in_no_cuvette."
+This has two folders; the "coated" folder contains the coated side information and "substrate" contains sapphire information.

+- Dichroic shortpass ~430 nm (390 nm) Raytum filter (77 mm x 100 mm) plots in air (no cuvette) in "dichroic_shortpass_Raytum_B15_no_cuvette."
+This has one folder; the "coated" folder contains the coated side information.

+- Dichroic shortpass ~450 nm (410 nm) Raytum filter (77 mm x 100 mm) plots in air (no cuvette) in "dichroic_shortpass_Raytum_B23_no_cuvette."
+This has two folders; the "coated" folder contains the coated side information and "substrate" contains borosilicate glass information.